 Everyone knows about our fascination or rather, fixation over eggs for breakfast.
 Breakfast has to have eggs in some form.
 However, this summer has been especially trying in terms of managing heat and the appetite.
 There are days when I wake up with an urge to have something cool and soothing.
-The easy solution is always a breakfast smoothie but I have been hearing and reading about overnight oats bowl, overnight chia seed pudding and so on, for sometime now.
+The easy solution is always a breakfast smoothie.
+Lately, I have been hearing and reading about overnight oats bowl, overnight chia seed pudding and so on.
 I had never given it a thought to try, knowing fully well that no one else in the family would even dip their finger in these healthy bowls.

 Eggs or overnight oats bowl for breakfast?